terra-money/terra.py/docs/guides/async.rst

 Async Wallet API
 ----------------

-When creating a wallet with AsyncLCDClient, the wallet's methods must also be awaited.
+When creating a wallet with AsyncLCDClient, the wallet's methods that create LCD requests are also asychronous and therefore must be awaited.

 .. code-block:: python
     :emphasize-lines: 12-13